-Offering 210 kilometres of marked pistes, Grandvalira is excellent for snowboarders & skiers of any ability.
-Each sector features its own school, however to get more information about Soldeu ski school visit our information page where you can get full details and book group lessons.
+With 210km of marked pistes on offer, the variety of terrain is wide and interesting, making Grandvalira an excellent choice for both skiers & snowboarders of any ability.
+Each sector features its own ski and snowboard school, for more information about Soldeu ski school, visit our ski school information page here, where you can get full details of the tuition on offer and book group lessons.

-For those of you visiting the mountains for the first time you will find our 'What to Wear' guide useful to get an idea of which things you should pack!
+For those of you visiting the mountains for the first time, you might find our 'What to Wear' guide useful to get an idea of which things you should pack!

 |Soldeu & El Tarter|